Mohammed-Alkhumayri/amazon-sentiment-analysis/README.md

 # amazon-sentiment-analysis
-Sentiment analysis on Amazon smartphone reviews using TextBlob
+This project uses Python and TextBlob to perform sentiment analysis on Amazon smartphone reviews.

 ## Tools Used
 - Pandas